-While you can island-hop and base yourself on some of the Seychelles’ larger islands, taking day trips to some of the smaller and more remote isles is also very worthwhile.
+While you can island-hop and base yourself on some of the Seychelles’ larger islands, taking boat trips for the day to some of the smaller and more remote isles is also very worthwhile.
 Seychelles boat trips from Mahé take you to the tangled jungle of Praslin or La Digue's sleepy way of life; a boat trip to both in a single day is possible if you wanted to!
-If you want to further your exploring, a Seychelles catamaran excursion from Praslin affords you the chance to explore the mangroves and wetlands of Cousin Island where you can spy caecilians and Seychelles terrapins, see Aldabra giant tortoises on Curieuse Island and snorkel among the clown and powder blue tangs off the shores of St. Pierre.
+If you want to further your exploring, a Seychelles catamaran excursion from Praslin affords you the chance to explore the mangroves and wetlands of Cousin Island where you can spy terrapins and Seychelles warblers, see Aldabra giant tortoises on Curieuse Island and snorkel among the clown and powder blue tangs off the shores of St. Pierre.

 Head to the Seychelles between October and February for the main turtle nesting season, when endangered hawksbill turtles come to lay their eggs – Denis Island is a real hotspot for these, as well as green turtles, which lay their eggs year-round but between May and September in particular.
 A visit to the shell-rich beaches of North Island is a hotspot, while the beaches of Constance Lemuria on Praslin and Banyan Tree Seychelles on Mahé are also great bases for witnessing this spectacular wildlife phenomenon.
 It's one of the most unforgettable things to do in the Seychelles.

 Where to Stay in the Seychelles